mangs/bun-utils/README.md

-# bun-utils
+# NPM Package `@mangs/bun-utils`

-Useful, reusable utils for your Bun projects
+Useful utils for your Bun projects